-El Salvador, Taiwan break ties, further isolating Asian isle
+El Salvador, Taiwan break ties as China isolates island foe

-TAIPEI, Taiwan (AP) — Taiwan says it is breaking off diplomatic ties with El Salvador because the Central American country plans to defect to rival Beijing.
-The move is the latest blow to the self-ruled island that China has been trying to isolate on the global stage.
+TAIPEI, Taiwan (AP) — Taiwan broke off diplomatic ties with El Salvador on Tuesday as the Central American country defected to rival Beijing in the latest blow to the self-ruled island China has been trying to isolate on the global stage.

 Earlier this year, the West African nation of Burkina Faso and the Dominican Republic broke ties with Taiwan and resumed or established diplomatic relations with China.